 Following are the steps required in requesting a variance:

-- Applicant submits application, a letter of intent, plat of property, and fees to Zoning Administrator.
-(Refer to Article 20, Section 3-462, (B) (1) for Definition of Variance.
+- Applicant submits application, a letter of intent, plat of property, and fees to the Zoning Administrator.
+(Refer to Article 20, Section 3-462, (B) (1) for Definition of Variance)

-- Zoning Administrator determines of all submission requirements have been met.
+- Zoning Administrator determines if all submission requirements have been met.
 Advise applicant within 30 days if additional material needs to be submitted.

 - Zoning Administrator notifies applicant that application has been received and is being processed.
 Zoning Administrator prepares analyses for Board of Zoning Appeals (BZA).